Earthing system: Resistance-earthed neutral (India)

 A resistance earth system is used for mining in India as per Central Electricity Authority Regulations.
 Instead of a solid connection of neutral to earth, a neutral grounding resistor (NGR) is used to limit the current to ground to less than 750 mA.
 Due to the fault current restriction it is safer for gassy mines.
 Since the earth leakage is restricted, leakage protection devices can be set to less than 750 mA.
 By comparison, in a solidly earthed system, earth fault current can be as much as the available short-circuit current.

 The neutral earthing resistor is monitored to detect an interrupted ground connection and to shut off power if a fault is detected.

 Earth leakage protection

-To avoid accidental shock, current sensing circuits are used at the source to isolate the power when leakage current exceeds a certain limit.
-Residual-current devices (RCDs, RCCBs or GFCIs) are used for this purpose.
-Previously, an earth leakage circuit breaker is used.
+To avoid accidental shock, current sensing devices are used at installations to isolate the power when leakage current exceeds a certain limit.
+RCDs are used for this purpose.
+Previously, for a short period before the invention of the RCD, voltage-operated earth leakage circuit breaker (VO-ELCB) devices were used.
 In industrial applications, earth leakage relays are used with separate core balanced current transformers.
 This protection works in the range of milli-Amps and can be set from 30 mA to 3000 mA.